-"'BSI's Prioritizing People Model comes with the confidence of partnering with a trusted, international thought leader with more than 100 years' experience in pioneering new approaches for a resilient future.
+Prioritizing people via BSI comes with the confidence of partnering with a trusted, international thought leader with more than 100 years' experience in pioneering new approaches for a resilient future.

 Innovation is in our DNA.
 BSI helped initiate the world's most widely used management systems standards, including ISO 9001 (quality management), ISO 14001 (environmental management) and ISO 27001 (information security).